 top of page

-One of the most important decisions you will have to make is to seriously consider a Lasting Power of Attorney...
+One of the most important decisions you will have to seriously consider is making a Lasting Power of Attorney as soon as possible.
+It is incredibly important, because without these legal documents

-Without this legal document in place you will have to deal with the "Court of Protection" and this can be an extremely arduous process for you and your loved ones.
+in place, a loss of mental capacity will mean that you will have to deal with the "Court of Protection" and this can be an extremely arduous and expensive process for you and your family.

 What is a Lasting Power of Attorney?